fmalina/revisions-blocl/blog/disablega.md

 * You will also need to **delete cookies and cache** data websites stored on your computer, which will log you out of all websites.
 Power users can just delete website data for the domains we blocked in the hosts file in step 2 to prevent this.

 Enjoy your newly gained increased privacy.

-### Bonus points

-1. Add a line for *facebook.com* in the same style to disable tracking associated with Facebook Like buttons.
-Conveniently this will also prevent you from using Facebook.
-Yay, freedom!
-2. Find some other 3rd party domains that are used to track your way around the web and add them to your hosts file.
-3. Leave your tips in the feedback box.

 ---